Alex Kam

-Alex Kang-chan Kam (born 23 May 1995) is a South Korean figure skater.
+Alex Kam (born 23 May 1995), also known by his Korean name Kam Kang-chan (Korean: 감강찬) is a South Korean figure skater.
 He has represented South Korea at the 2018 Winter Olympics.
 As a single skater, he competed in the free skate at the 2012 Four Continents Championships.
 In 2015, he switched to pair skating, teaming up with Kim Kyu-eun in 2016.

 Personal life

 Alex Kang-chan Kam was born on 23 May 1995, in Queenstown, New Zealand.
 He is the elder brother of Korean ice dancer Richard Kang-in Kam.

 Career

 Single skating

 In the 2011–12 season, Kam made his international senior debut at the 2011 NRW Trophy.
 He was assigned to the 2012 Four Continents Championships and finished 17th in his first ISU Championship appearance.

 In the following year, Kam performed at the opening ceremony of the 2013 Special Olympics World Winter Games, titled "Dream of Snowman".

 In the 2013–14 season, Kam placed first in the junior men's event at the Asian Figure Skating Trophy, held in Bangkok, Thailand.
 It was his first medal at an ISU sanctioned competition.